MPTCP-smartphone-thesis/uitests/README.md

 * Dailymotion: Change the quality to HD.
 * Google Drive: You need a Google account and skip the initial menu (how to use GDrive).
 Then, click on the `upload`, menu on the top right, `settings`, `Display advanced devices`.
 You will also need to launch `generate_push_random_seed.sh` script to generate this file on your phone `/storage/sdcard0/random_seed_orig`.
 You need also to go to Settings and uncheck "Transfer files only on Wi-Fi"
-* Facebook: You need to be connected with a Facebook account
+* Facebook: You need to be connected with a Facebook account.
+GPS should be enabled to find the nearest location.
 * Firefox Beta: Go to Settings / Privacy / Clear Private Data / Always clear when quitting (check that you'll clear everything, you need Firefox 33+).
 You also need to install the module `Janus Proxy Configurator`
 * Messenger: You need to be connected with a Facebook account and have at least one contact and one previous discussion
 * Shazam: You need to skip the initial menu